ESTELLINE COOP GRAIN - YOUR PARTNER IN AGRICULTURE

 - Front month soybean futures ended the Friday session fractionally mixed.
 From the week’s open, November soybeans were unchanged, while the November to November spread tightened by 14 3/4 cents to a 30 3/4 cent nearby premium.
 Soymeal prices ended the last trade day of the week $0.50 to $1.50/ton in...

 - Cotton prices rallied into the weekend.
 Nearby futures were up more than 3 cents through March, while the deferred contracts gained 232 to 275 points.
 December’s 353 point rally extended the inverse to an 86 premium to March and a 228 premium to May.
 Crude Oil continues its bounce through...

 - Corn Market Weakens into Weekend

 - On Friday, corn prices worked lower to close 2 to 2 1/2 cents in the red.
 New crop futures were firmer with Red dec only giving back 3/4 cents while Sept gained 1 1/4 cents.
 For the week December corn closed 1/4 of a penny lower, while the Dec to...

 - Cattle Market Mixed Heading into COF Report

 - Live cattle futures were lower on the last trade day of the week, giving back 30 to 47 cents in the front months.
 Feeder cattle, however, found strength in the afternoon to close 40 to 50 cents higher.
 Sept feeders were 27 cents red on Friday.
 Catch up cash business...

 Open Saturdays as needed.

-Agronomy hours vary through the season, please call the agronomy office for current hours.
+Agronomy hours vary through the season, please call for current hours.